 Use the fact that the maximum likelihood parameters are exactly those that make the statistics of the observed graph equal to their expected values in the ERGM.
 Use the fact that in any ERGM the probability of any graph is larger than 0.
-What can you conclude about the expected number of triangles in relation to 0 and in relation to $\binom{n}{3}$ ?
+What can you conclude about the expected number of triangles in relation to 0 and in relation to $\binom{n}{3}$?

-Task 2: Estimating ERGMs
+Task 2: Simulating and estimating ERGMs (R) 15 points

-15 points

-Import the adjacency matrix of the network observed at the third time point (file net-3.csv), the demographic characteristics (file demographics.csv), and the delinquency behaviour (file delinquency.csv) of the actors.
-Create a network object using the adjacency matrix and name the object netwdir.
-Check that the network is directed and add the gender of the pupils and the delinquency behaviour of the pupils at wave 3 as attributes (SEE Assignment 3, Task 3).
+Import the adjacency matrix of the Knecht friendship network observed at the third time point (file net-3.csv), the demographic characteristics (file demographics.csv), and the delinquency behaviour (file delinquency.csv) of the actors.
+Create a directed network object using the adjacency matrix.
+Add the gender of the pupils and the delinquency behaviour of the pupils at Wave 3 as attributes.

-- (a) Simulate 1000 networks from the model including edges, mutual, nodematch("gender") statistics. - (a.1) Calculate the mean values of the statistics of the simulated networks. - (a.2) Compare these mean values with the observed value of the statistics. - (a.3) What happens to the simulated networks if you use the following coefficient values: edges= -9, mutual=2, nodematch=1. - (b) Estimate a model specified by edges, mutual, nodematch("gender") and gwesp(alpha=0.1, fixed=TRUE). - (b.1) Interpret the result. - (b.2) Analyse the goodness of fit of this model. - (b.3) Compare this model with the one obtained from point (b.3) in Assignment 3.
-What can you conclude? - (c) The model in (b) reveals that there is homphily with respect to gender.
-Specify a model that allows to distinguish the effect of homophily of friendship within boys and girls. - (d) Investigate the effect of the delinquency behaviour on friendship ties by including one network statistic in the model in (b) and estimating the new model.
+- (a) Simulate 1000 networks from an estimated model specified by the statistics edges, mutual, and nodematch("gender"). - (a.1) Calculate the mean values of these statistics of the simulated networks. - (a.2) Compare these mean values with the observed value of the statistics. - (a.3) Simulate again using the following parameter values: edges= -9, mutual=2, nodematch=1 (instead of the estimated ones).
+Again compare expected values with the observed ones. - (a.4) Compute the goodness of fit of the estimated model and the one from (a.3).
+Describe in which aspects does the model fit well and in which not.
+(You can include the gof plots in your solutions PDF.) - (b) Estimate a model specified by edges, mutual, nodematch("gender") and gwesp(alpha=0.1, fixed=TRUE). - (b.1) Interpret the result. - (b.2) Analyse the goodness of fit of this model and discuss it. - (c) Analyze the effect of the delinquency behaviour on friendship ties by including one network statistic in the model in (b) and estimating the new model. - (d) Which of these statistics are related to the "Running hypotheses" in the section "Running example: data, questions, and simple answers"